catkin/xylem/docs/design.rst

 **Notes:**

-- I'm not sure how exactly this would look.
+- *Nikolaus*: I'm not sure yet how exactly those plugins would look.
 - Implementing these as new command verbs gives ultimate flexibility, but on the other hand it makes much more sense if the standard commands like ``install`` or ``check`` can be extended.
 E.g. ROS